 This post may contain affiliate links – meaning I receive tiny commissions for purchases made through those links at no cost to you.
 Please read my disclosure policy for more information.

 A few years ago, my old washing machine finally died – followed closely by the electric dryer.
 They had done their jobs well over the years, but each had a fairly small load capacity.

-One of the things I really hated was going to the laundromat to wash king-sized comforters, blankets and the throw rugs that wouldn’t fit in my own washer and dryer.
+One of the things I really hated was going to the laundromat to wash king-sized comforters and blankets and the small area rugs that wouldn’t fit in my own washer and dryer.

 Plus, the laundromat is SO expensive!!

 Start with the right equipment

 When the time came to buy new machines, I ended up getting a front-loading Bosch washing machine, followed by the matching Bosch dryer.

 The two machines were bought on sale (shop around, because these are not cheap machines!) and I absolutely love them.
 The washer has a sensor that determines how much water is needed for the weight of the clothes, and the dryer has a moisture sensor that shuts off the machine when it detects they are dry.
 How cool is that?

 Both machines have huge capacities, which means no more laundromat trips!
 King-sized comforters, blankets and small rugs all fit.
 When I bought the washer, the salesperson said that it could easily wash 15 pairs of jeans in one load.
 Who has 15 pairs of jeans?
 But it does give you an idea of the capacity.